 The Aged Care Complaints Investigation Scheme is available to anyone who has a complaint or concern about an Australian Government-subsidised aged care service (residential or community care).

-The Commonwealth Ombudsman considers and investigates complaints about Australian Government departments and agencies.
+Investigates complaints about Australian Government departments and agencies.
 If you think you have been unfairly treated by an Australian Government agency you can complain to the Ombudsman.
-The Commonwealth Ombudsman is also the Defence Force, Immigration, Law Enforcement, Postal Industry, Taxation, ACT, and Overseas Students Ombudsman.
+The Commonwealth Ombudsman includes the Defence Force, Immigration, Law Enforcement, Postal Industry, Taxation, ACT, and Overseas Students Ombudsman.

 Advice and assistance for consumers and businesses.
 Includes information about when to complain, conciliation, complaint forms and a Helpline.